Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Theory

 \subsection{Speed-diverse systems}

 To include speed diversity, let us consider a multi-component system with an arbitrary number of particle types $Q$, which are characterized by speeds $v_i$ and are present at global concentrations $\phi_i$ with $i=1,\dots,Q$ and $\sum_i \phi_i=\phi$.
 In this case, the size distributions of clusters and gas regions are still given by exponentials.
-This fact can be verified either via simulations, as shown in Section~\ref{simulations}, or by noticing that the entropic derivation in Section \ref{monotheory} becomes specific to the case of identical particles only \textit{after} the exponential shape is obtained.
-For the CSD, we thus have $F_\text{c}(l) = A_\text{c} e^{-l/L_\text{c}}$ with new constants $A_\text{c}$ and $L_\text{c}$ to determine.
-In principle, two equations would require alterations.
-Firstly, now one writes $\phi_\text{g}\approx\alpha_{\rm eff}/\langle v\rangle$ (more below), where $\alpha_{\rm eff}$ is the effective tumbling rate in the monodisperse case that gives the same CSD as in the speed-diverse case.
-An equivalent alternative is to define a monodisperse effective \textit{speed} $v_{\rm eff}$ that encodes speed diversity, as used below, with $\phi_\text{g}\approx \alpha /v_{\rm eff}$.
-Although $\alpha_{\rm eff}$ is initially unknown, our assumption that tumbling rates are small includes the effective tumbling rate, so that we can still use $\phi_\text{g}\approx0$ as in the monodisperse case.
-Secondly and more importantly, we now have
+This fact can be verified either via simulations, as shown in Section~\ref{simulations}, or by noticing that the original derivation of the CSD in Ref.~\citenum{soto2014run} becomes specific to the case of identical particles only \textit{after} the exponential shape is obtained.
+We thus have $F_\text{c}(l) = A_\text{c} e^{-l/L_\text{c}}$ with new constants $A_\text{c}$ and $L_\text{c}$ to determine in the speed diverse case.
+The only expression that requires alteration is the one that explicitly involves self-propulsion speed, that is, the rate of dimer creation.
+It can now be written as

 where the summation runs over particle types and $N^{ij}_\text{g}$ is the \textit{total} number of gas regions bounded by particles of types $i$ and $j$ on the left and right borders, respectively.
-(Since $N^{ij}_\text{g}$ is symmetric in $i$ and $j$, the exponential itself does not need to be symmetrized.)
+(Since $N^{ij}_\text{g}$ is symmetric in $i$ and $j$, the term $(1-\alpha/2)^{ L_\text{g}/v_j}$ does not need to be symmetrized.)
 A cluster border will be occupied by a particle of type $i$ with a probability that depends only on the global concentration $\phi_i$ and $\alpha$, independently of $v_i$.
 As a result, the chance to find a gas region simultaneously bounded by types $i$ and $j$ obeys $N^{ij}_\text{g}\sim \phi_i \phi_j$, which is then normalized so that $\sum_{ij}N^{ij}_\text{g}$ gives the total number of gas regions.
 On the other hand, $W^-_2$ remains unchanged since it is speed-independent.
-As a result, we obtain
+The resulting CSD parameters can be expressed, using the function $l_\text{c}$ defined in~\eqref{monoparam}, as